 HMRC cracks down on Umbrella Company loan schemes – Could the April 2019 loan charge affect you?

 Some umbrella companies promise that you can keep up to 80%, 90% or 95% of your income and still be tax compliant.
-Do this sound too good to be true?
+Does this sound too good to be true?
 It probably is.

 The HMRC views these as tax avoidance schemes and has now decided to take action by introducing the April 2019 loan charge.
 Umbrella companies use loan schemes to avoid paying tax for agency workers, such as locum doctors and nurses.
 This is referred to as ‘disguised remuneration’.